cloverkits/workqueue/README.md

 `RateLimiting Queue` is a queue that supports rate limiting execution.
 It is based on `Queue` and uses a `heap` to maintain the expiration time of the item.
 When you add an item to the queue, you can specify the rate limit of the item, and the item will be executed according to the rate limit.

+> [!TIP]
-Oh, I forgot to say, default rate limit is based on the token bucket algorithm.
+> default rate limit is based on the `token bucket` algorithm.
 You can define your own rate limit algorithm by implementing the `RateLimiter` interface.

 ### Methods